 Q. What is the effect of adding bleach to Alconox Inc. products?
 We want to enhance our disinfection capability.

-A. Some Alconox Inc. critical cleaners can be mixed with bleach (hypochlorite) for enhanced disinfection, bleaching or oxidizing properties, including:
+A. Some Alconox Inc. critical cleaners can be mixed with bleach (hypochlorite) for enhanced removal of bioorganic matter, bleaching or oxidizing properties, including:

-Adding bleach to Alconox and Liquinox detergents can be done to enhance the disinfecting and oxidizing properties of these cleaners (1-2% or any working percentage).
+Adding bleach to Alconox, Liquinox and Detonox detergents can be done to enhance the oxidizing properties of these cleaners (1-2% or any working percentage).
 Adding oxidizing properties does also bring one more cleaning mechanism to the cleaning process which can be helpful if you are trying to clean dyes, pigments, heavy burned on organic residues, and other residues that are labile to oxidation.
-There are no adverse reactions that interfere with the bleach disinfection or the detergency of the Alconox or Liquinox cleaners.
-You can get some disinfection, but as we will explain, you need to clean a surface first before you disinfect.
+There are no adverse reactions that interfere with the bleach action or the detergency of the above referenced cleaners.
+You can get some removal of bioburden, but as we will explain, you need to clean a surface first before you disinfect.

 If a certain amount of bleach contact time is specified (sometimes designated for decontamination of specific pathogens), then we recommend that you should clean with the appropriate Alconox Inc. cleaner first to assure that you have a clean surface.
 Else you risk having disinfected or sanitized “crud” or other types of residue including biofilms.
 They might be disinfected/sanitized/sterilized but a residue still remains.
 Following this thorough cleaning and rinsing (which allows for mass displacement of emulsion and chelated residues), use a separate bleach solution for specific designated time to be sure you have achieved your disinfection goal.

 You will enhance the oxidation capacity of these detergents as well.
 Again, cleaning prior to the disinfection step is advised.